sf-wdi-35/Introduction-to-DevTools/README.md

 If one of the resources failed to load, by checking this tab you can figure our where is problem is.
 Is it a server side issue?
 Is it bad request from client?

-## Individual Exsercise
+### Challenge 2
   Now it is time for you to try to debug a few errors!
-First:

-  - clone down this repo : `git clone repo-url`
+  Go ahead and clone this repo and work on these challenges.
-  - navigate to your local repo : ` cd Intro-to-Chrome-DevTools`
-  - go to challenges folder : ` cd challenges`
+- switch to challenge2 folder

-### Challenge 1
- - go to the first challenge : ` cd challenge1`
- - open the index file in browser: `open index.html`

-As you can see I have lost my cats!!
-All three of them! and the elements page doesnt seem to be in the right place.

-##### Step1: Find my cats!
-  Explore the Elements tab and go through the DOM and their styles to find the three cats.
-Change the CSS styles to make the cats stick on the page.

-  Dont forget **not to refresh** the page or you will loose the changes.

-##### Step2: Name the cats
-   Aren't they cool?! if you click on them you should get an alert message from the cat introducing themselves.
-If they are not introducing themselves where would you look for possible bugs?
-There might not be visible error messages in the console but how else you can see script files?

-### Challenge 2
-- go back one folder from challenge1 to challenges: ` cd ..`
-- go to second challenge : ` cd challenge2`
-- open index file in browser ` open index.html`

 Start in the console and look for error messages.
 If you find anything, go back to your text editor and modify your js file and test again until you can role the dice.

 ## Conclusion
 As you can see Chrome DevTools is a powerful tool for web developers and knowing your way around it can help you pinpoint issues with your app faster.
 So make the DevTools your best friend!

-- Explain what the Elements tab is and what kind of information it provides?
+- Explain what the Elements tab does and what kind of information it provides?
 - If an event listener does not respond to clicking,where is the first place you check?
 - How can you write snippets in your browser?
 - Explain what the networks tab does and record a page during loading process.